Why Ken Norton Jr. believes the Seahawks should play their defensive starters on Sunday

 “We pride ourselves on, ‘Every game is a championship game.’
 We’re competing on every level on every play, and this is no different,” Seattle’s first-year defensive coordinator said on Wednesday.
 “This is our last game of the season.
 We want to finish strong, and that’s very important to us that we finish strong and continue doing a lot of the good things we’ve been doing and really finish at a really high level.
 So there’s no let-up.”

-There certainly shouldn’t be, against an Arizona offense that ranks last in the NFL in both rushing (83.8 yards per game) and passing (160.7) and a rookie quarterback in Josh Rosen that has failed to throw a touchdown pass in his last four games and has been replaced in each of the last two by veteran journeyman Mike Glennon.
+There certainly shouldn’t be, against an Arizona offense that ranks last in the NFL in both rushing (83.8 yards per game) and passing (160.7) and a rookie quarterback in Josh Rosen who has failed to throw a touchdown pass in his last four games and has been replaced in each of the last two by veteran journeyman Mike Glennon.

 The Seahawks shouldn’t need their defensive starters on Sunday to run through Arizona.